Skip to main content

 Equipment We Use (And Why It Matters)

-Professional chimney work requires professional tools.
-I’ve invested over $30,000 in equipment specifically for mountain work, and here’s some of what we bring to every Edwards job:
+Professional chimney work takes professional tools.
+I’ve put over $30,000 into equipment specifically for mountain work, and here’s some of what we bring to every Edwards job:

 • Professional chimney brushes (39-inch rods for straight runs, flex rods for offsets)